 Have you ever wondered does TikTok automatically access the home Wi-Fi network on your iOS and Android device or if you must do this manually each time?

-In this article, we’ll explore does TikTok access the home Wi-Fi network.
-We’ll also answer other related queries to provide everything you need to know about your online privacy.
+Below, we’ll reveal the answer to your query and also discuss other related questions to provide everything you need to know about your online privacy.

 TikTok does have access to your home Wi-Fi network, but only when you enable the internet connection through your device settings.
 The platform needs access for several reasons, such as: